anujjainbatu/spamsense/README.md

 # SpamSense

-SpamSense is a web application for detecting spam messages using machine learning.
+SpamSense is an AI-powered tool that predicts whether your marketing emails will land in the inbox or spam folder.
+Built for agencies to optimize campaign deliverability before sending.
 It leverages Streamlit for the user interface and scikit-learn for building and serving the spam classifier.

 ## Features

-- Classifies SMS messages as spam or not spam
+- Predicts if marketing emails will be classified as spam or delivered to the inbox
+- Optimized for agencies and campaign managers
 - Simple web interface built with Streamlit
 - Pre-trained machine learning model